 The content will vary depending on what type of template you selected, but the basic layout is the same.
 The left sidebar shows you scenes, while the right sidebar shows you media and design elements you can add.
 The center is the canvas, and the timeline is underneath.

 From here, you can add content to a scene, create new sections for your video, and do all your editing.
-Sound like a lot?
-For even more help getting started, check out this great YouTube video that will guide you through the process.

 Media & Text